nkim6636/Nkim6636/README.md

+#Welcome

-# This is my github
+This is my github

 <!-- is not enough words for this repo, have a bit more of a go on here -->